Capital District Juvenile Secure Detention Facility

 A County Government Service Requiring a Regional Solution:

-- Proposals for a local facility have been discussed since the early 1970’s, but without success until now.
+Proposals for a local facility have been discussed since the early 1970’s, but without success until the early 1990s.
 A feasibility study for the current facility was initiated by the Capital District Regional Planning Commission in 1992 in response to the expressed wishes of the constituent counties.

-- All construction jobs were competitively bid and will pay the prevailing wage rates.
+All construction jobs were competitively bid and paid the prevailing wage rates.

-- All four counties are independent and equal partners in terms of decisions regarding the facility’s construction, operation, and financing.
+All four counties are independent and equal partners in terms of decisions regarding the facility’s construction, operation, financing, and management.

-- The four-county inter-municipal cooperation agreement represents the first such agreement since the Capital District Regional Planning Commission was created 30 years ago pursuant to a four-county voluntary agreement.
+- The four-county inter-municipal cooperation agreement represented the first such agreement since the Capital District Regional Planning Commission was created 50 years ago pursuant to a four-county voluntary agreement.

-- The Capital District Juvenile Secure Detention Facility is the first such multi-county facility in New York State, and only the second in the nation.
+- The Capital District Juvenile Secure Detention Facility was the first such multi-county facility in New York State.

-- The project will save taxpayer dollars by providing the lowest net cost to the four counties relative to their use of other State facilities.
+- The project saves taxpayer dollars by providing the lowest net cost to the four counties relative to their use of other State facilities.

 - The facility is state-of-the-art, with a creative design and floor plan which allowed expansion to 24 beds (lowering the per diem cost by about 9%).